Medtronic: Spinal and biologics

 Spinal and biologics is Medtronic's second-largest business.
 Medtronic is the world leader in spinal and musculoskeletal therapies.
 In 2007, Medtronic purchased Kyphon, a manufacturer and seller of spinal implants that are necessary for procedures like kyphoplasty.

 In May 2008, Medtronic Spine agreed to pay the US government $75 million to settle a qui tam lawsuit after a whistleblower alleged that Medtronic committed Medicare fraud.
 The company was charged with illegally convincing healthcare providers to offer kyphoplasty, a spinal fracture repair surgery, as an inpatient, not an outpatient, procedure to make thousands of dollars more in profits per surgery.

 A "special report" by writer Steven Brill in Time showed that according to Medtronic's quarterly SEC filing of October 2012, the company had, on average, a 75.1% profit margin on its spine products and therapies.

 Cardiovascular

 Medtronic's cardiovascular therapies span the major specialties of interventional cardiology, cardiac surgery, and vascular surgery.
 The products are used to reduce the potentially debilitating effects of coronary, aortic, and structural heart disease.
+As of August 2024, cardiovascular portfolio included four product segments - cardiac rhythm products, heart failure products, structural heart and aortic products, coronary and peripheral products.